 On 23rd Jan 2019, the Mumbai police department uploaded a meme from their official account, MumbaiPolice@MumbaiPolice – which showed them asking a cybercrime-related question to the viewers with the caption, ‘Q) what are the chances of my weak password getting hacked?
 Ans) (image below)

 The tweet has gone viral on social media gaining thousands of views and retweets.

 Spread on Facebook

 On 15th January 2019, a Facebook page called Bollywood Memers uploaded a meme trolling Bollywood celebrity Varun Dhawan.
-The meme was made on the same template build on the overacting skills of Varun Dhawan in his movies, for which the response is ‘High Sir’ (image below) The meme gained around 1.6 K views, over 144 comments and 291 shares so far.
+The meme was made on the same template build on the overacting skills of Varun Dhawan in his movies, for which the response is ‘High Sir’ (image below) The meme gained around 1.6 K views, over 144 comments, and 291 shares so far.

 They also uploaded the torrent version of URI-movie in which the team requests users to watch the movie in theaters.
-Instead of downloading it on torrent, like they attempted.
+Instead of downloading it on torrent, as they attempted.
 The video has over 1.5 K views and 31 shares.

 On 22nd January Bollywood memers shared another meme on its page(shown below) that was also shared by another Facebook page LOLism.
 It was about the game Ludo and how the player feels when he loses his goti’(pawn).
 It received over 3.3K views, 1.6K comments and over 606 shares.